4d/docs/docs/ORDA/entities.md

 #### Syntax

 ```4d
-Function event restrict() -> $result : 4D.EntitySelection
+Function event restrict() -> $result : cs.*DataClassName*Selection
 // code
 ```

 This function is called whenever an entity selection or an entity of the dataclass is requested.
 The filter is run once, when the entity selection is created.

-The filter can return any entity selection of the dataclass (an entity selection built upon a query, stored in the [`Storage`], etc.).
+The filter must return an entity selection of the dataclass.
+It can be an entity selection built upon a query, stored in the [`Storage`], etc.

 :::note